Design, evaluate and clone guide sequences for the CRISPR/Cas9 system

 Transgenesis is an essential technique for studies in vivo.
 In a research and development process improving the transgenesis techniques in both species, TEFOR-AMAGEN will provide customized transgenic lines to European research teams.

-As part of the TEFOR infrastructure, the Tefor Core Facility is dedicated to Research and Development of new techniques in the field of fluorescence microscopy.
+As part of the TEFOR infrastructure, TEFOR Paris-Saclay is dedicated to Research and Development of new techniques in the field of fluorescence microscopy.

 The fruitfly Drosophilia melanogaster is a model organism well suited for transgenesis and direct dsRNA microinjection.